ROCKTAKEY/template-react-pwa/README.md

 because codes created by `create-react-app` break these rules.
 In addition, these rules, espacially `no-param-reassign.props` and `no-console`, seem to restrict our coding too much.

+# license
+Note that this package is NOT licensed by AGPLv3.
+The LICENSE file is just a part of template.
+This template is public domain except part of `create-react-app`.
+You can remove the AGPLv3 LICENSE file when you use.